numericalEFT/MCIntegration.jl/docs/src/index.md

 ### Example 5.
 Use `Configuration` to Interface with MCIntegration

-- `Configuration` in integrands: As explained in the Example 1, the user-defined integrand has the signature `(x, c)` where `x` is the variable(s), and `c` is a ['Configuration'](https://numericaleft.github.io/MCIntegration.jl/dev/lib/montecarlo/#Main-module) struct stores the essential state information for the Monte Carlo sampling.Three particularly relavent members of `Configuratoin` include
+- `Configuration` in integrands: As explained in the Example 1, the user-defined integrand has the signature `(x, c)` where `x` is the variable(s), and `c` is a ['Configuration'](https://numericaleft.github.io/MCIntegration.jl/dev/lib/montecarlo/#Main-module) struct stores the essential state information for the Monte Carlo sampling.Three particularly relavent members of `Configuration` include
   * `userdata` : if you pass a keyword argument `userdata` to the `integrate` function, then it will be stored here, so that you can access it in your integrand evaluation function.
   * `var` : A tuple of variable(s).
 If there is only one variable in the tuple, then the first argument of the integrand will be `x = var[1]`.
 On the other hand, if there are multiple variables in the tuple, then `x = var`.
   * `obs` : A vector of observables.
 Each element is an accumulated estimator for one integrand.
 In other words, `length(obs)` = `length(dof)` = number of integrands.